iris-hep/analysis-grand-challenge/workshops/agctools2022/statistical-inference/README.md

 ## Distributed inference with pyhf and funcX

+Use pyhf and funcX to perform distributed statistical inference on the probability models of the ATLAS Run 2 search for direct production of electroweakinos [DOI: [10.1140/epjc/s10052-020-8050-3](https://doi.org/10.1140/epjc/s10052-020-8050-3)] [published on HEPData][1Lbb HEPData].

 ### Setup

 Create a Python virtual environment and install the dependencies defined in `requirements.txt`